-Passive cooling is a method of building design strategy which helps reduce heat gain with low or no energy consumption.
-It takes advantage of natural cooling to help maintain comfortable temperature over a long time.
+Passive cooling is a method of the building design strategy that helps reduce heat gain with low or no energy consumption.
+It takes advantage of natural cooling to help maintain a comfortable temperature over a long time.

 Evaporative cooling uses the concept of evaporation for cooling interior spaces- as water evaporates, it cools the surrounding area by drawing in heat.
 Since air with lower humidity has a greater capacity to take up the evaporated water vapor, this method works best in climates with low humidity.